GLD: Time For Another Pullback?

-SPDR Gold Shares (GLD), the most popular gold backed ETF has rallied 4% since hitting a short term bottom approximately two weeks ago.
-However, the rally appears to be exhausting itself at major resistance levels, and GLD seems to be getting ready to pullback for various technical and fundamental reasons.
+The SPDR Gold Trust ETF (GLD), the most popular gold backed ETF, has rallied 4% since hitting a short-term bottom approximately two weeks ago.
+However, the rally appears to be exhausting itself at major resistance levels, and GLD seems to be getting ready to pull back for various technical and fundamental reasons.

 GLD Overview

-GLD is the largest physically backed gold exchange traded fund in the world which offers market participants an efficient way to access the gold market.
+GLD is the largest physically backed gold exchange-traded fund in the world which offers market participants an efficient way to access the gold market.
 The ETF is an attractive alternative to trading gold futures for many market participants as it can be traded much like a stock on the NYSE Arca exchange instead of having to deal with alternative exchanges and trading requirements pertaining to futures contracts.
 Furthermore, GLD is an appealing alternative to buying physical gold, as investors get the same exposure to gold, but can buy and sell gold using GLD with great fluidity and do not need to worry about the hassle of dealing with the physical metal.

-Since GLD is backed by physical gold and mimics the price movement of spot gold almost exactly we will use GLD and gold interchangeably during this analysis.
+Since GLD is backed by physical gold and mimics the price movement of spot gold almost exactly, we will use GLD and gold interchangeably during this analysis.

-More FED Rate Hikes Will Likely Occur This Year
+More Fed Rate Hikes Will Likely Occur This Year

 Perhaps one of the most important elements that influences gold/GLD prices is rising rates, as gold does not yield anything, bonds with elevated yields often win over investors that may otherwise invest in gold.

-Despite what some market participants want to believe, the FED seems very committed to tightening rates and shrinking its balance sheet.
+Despite what some market participants want to believe, the Fed seems very committed to tightening rates and shrinking its balance sheet.
 These are both negative factors for gold, as these tactics are destined to elevate bond yields as well as the USD.
-This trajectory became more evident than ever during the last FED meeting after which the FED raised rates even while some not very favorable economic news was registering in the weeks leading up to the FOMC meeting.
-In addition, FED Chair Yellen struck a somewhat unexpectedly hawkish tone during her press conference following the decision.
+This trajectory became more evident than ever during the last Fed meeting after which the Fed raised rates even while some not very favorable economic news was registering in the weeks leading up to the FOMC meeting.
+In addition, Fed Chair Yellen struck a somewhat unexpectedly hawkish tone during her press conference following the decision.

 This may be interpreted as a rather hawkish stance overall.
-For whatever reason the FED seems to be intent on following through with more rate hikes, and more than likely at least 1 or perhaps 2 will come this year.
-According to The CME Group’s FedWatch Tool the odds of rates staying the same as they are right now for the rest of the year are only 47%, lower than at any previous time.
+For whatever reason, the Fed seems to be intent on following through with more rate hikes, and more than likely at least 1 or perhaps 2 will come this year.
+According to The CME Group’s FedWatch Tool, the odds of rates staying the same as they are right now for the rest of the year are only 47%, lower than at any previous time.
 Furthermore, there is now a roughly 6% chance that rates will be higher by 0.5%, instead of merely 0.25% by the end of the year.
-Moreover, judging by the FED’s overly hawkish stance the real chances of rates going significantly higher may be much greater than the CME’s tool predicts.
+Moreover, judging by the Fed’s overly hawkish stance, the real chances of rates going significantly higher may be much greater than the CME’s tool predicts.

-It will be interesting to see what the CME’s odds of future rate hikes are after the FED meeting this week.
+It will be interesting to see what the CME’s odds of future rate hikes are after the Fed meeting this week.
 Furthermore, this could be a perfect catalyst for gold and dollar price to take direction from.

 Greenback Rally Could Suppress Gold Prices

-As the FED continues to raise rates it should strengthen the dollar.
+As the Fed continues to raise rates, it should strengthen the dollar.
 Furthermore, the buck appears poised to bounce back from a severe selloff it has been suffering since the beginning of the year, which has cratered the dollar index by an astounding 10%.
 Incidentally, GLD prices are up roughly 10% in the first half of the year.

 Gold prices often do well in a declining dollar environment because the commodity becomes more attractive to buy in other currencies, as they appreciate in relation to the falling dollar.
 What will happen once the dollar trade reverses?
-Most likely, gold will fall in a strengthening dollar environment, as it will have an uncooperative FED to deal with in addition to the dollar headwind.
+Most likely, gold will fall in a strengthening dollar environment, as it will have an uncooperative Fed to deal with in addition to the dollar headwind.

 USD Chart

-The dollar chart shows that the buck is extremely oversold, and has continued its decline even with the FED raising rates this year.
-The decline is steep and judging by the CCI and the RSI the greenback is very oversold right now.
-The fact that the dollar is this oversold and the fact that the FED is on a path to normalize rates and reduce its balance sheet indicates that there is a major possibility for a significant reversal at or around current levels.
+The dollar chart shows that the buck is extremely oversold and has continued its decline even with the Fed raising rates this year.
+The decline is steep, and judging by the CCI and the RSI, the greenback is very oversold right now.
+The fact that the dollar is this oversold and the fact that the Fed is on a path to normalize rates and reduce its balance sheet indicates that there is a major possibility for a significant reversal at or around current levels.

 (Stockcharts.com)